MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

 [MontiCore](http://www.monticore.de) provides a number of options to design languages, access and modify the abstract syntax tree, and produce output files.

-The never MontiCore release gives powerful capabilities to define and use symbols.
-But symbols, scopes, and symboltables are somewhat complex to design, but powerful in their use.
+The newest MontiCore release gives powerful capabilities to define and use symbols.
+Symbols, scopes, and symboltables are somewhat complex to design, but powerful in their use.